 Bone density should be on the radar of all women, especially as we age.

 Use these strategies and techniques.
 But, always remember a coach or trainer can help you stay accountable and safe.
-A coach can guid you in a new strength training routine or your healthy nutrition habits.
-Only your health care provider should prescribe you supplement vitamins or minerals.
-Likewise, your provider can help you decide if an increase in protein or other vitamin or mineral is right for you.
+A coach can guide you in a new strength training routine or your healthy nutrition habits.
+Only your health care provider should prescribe you health supplement vitamins or minerals.
+Likewise, your provider can help you decide if an increase in protein or other vitamin or mineral is right for you and your health.

 Your coach or trainer can work alongside your healthcare provider as part of a team.
 Your team should guarantee you have the best plan for maintaining and/or building bone density.

 Every woman can benefit from including weight-bearing resistance training into her life.
 That means calisthenics, traditional weight or strength training, running, or a combination.
 Choose the exercises that best meet your preferences and health needs.

 After all, the best exercises are the ones you will actually do.
 So, focus on building a solid and consistent exercise routine.

 And weight bearing resistance training builds strong bones.

 The same reasonable mentality can go for your nutrition.
 Consuming a variety of colorful and nutrient-dense foods and lots of natural vegetables will serve most needs for vitamins and minerals.

 If you have any concerns regarding your bone density or health, call your doctor.
 Or, you are considering taking up a new nutrition or health exercise routine, call your doctor.